prenda-school/prenda-school.github.io/docs/Practices/hub.md

 - Validation should be performed on all handler request data.

+## Remediation of code not meeting guidelines
+There are cases of existing code not meeting these existing guidelines.
+Refactoring existing code to meet these guidelines should be seen as tech debt and prioritized accordingly.
+Effort should be taken to have all new code should meet these guidelines.
+Any code that must break a guideline should be called out, addressed, and either documented for cases which make sense to break a guideline, or have an associated tech debt ticket created in cases where breaking a guideline is required to quickly remediate a critical issue that following a guideline would delay.

 ## Wiggle Room
 This document doesn't aim to define code styling (commads, linting rules, args as object vs not) nor does it aim to define the implementation of given abstractions as long as they don't deviate from the guidelines. *For example you could have one Vertical Slice utilizing a driver to execute queries directly against a database through a connection while another Vertical Slice utilizes an ORM.
 As long as both slices don't expose database concerns to the consumer of a given slice then both strategies are acceptable.
 Another example would be tests.
 Maybe one slice tests itself by unit tests via isolated dependency and mocks + integration tests for side effecst while another test uses just uses api level integration (acceptance) testing.
 Both are acceptable as long as there is coverage.*